in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 #### Invoking Update and Create APIs from Course Screen

+Now that the REST API is ready, let's create the frontend methods to call them.

-Let's create respective methods in the CourseDataService.
+Let's create respective methods in the `CourseDataService`. `updateCourse` uses a `put` and `createCourse` uses `post`.

 ```
 class CourseDataService {